qwoodmansee/jalon-practice-problems/problem-two/instructions.md

 ## Goal

 Create an application which can be run via the command line.
-Name your solution `my-solution.js`.
+Name your solution `my-solution.[whatever-is-appropriate]`.

 The goal of the application is to build up a 3 person party of adventurers to go on a quest.
 Each party _must_ contain one healer, one tank, and one dps.
 Each party member should have a name, health (a number), and one of three properties: shield amount (a number) for the tank, damage amount (a number) for the dps, and heal amount (a number) for the healer.